silencieuxle/angular-slider/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and deployment purposes.
+Please note that this is not a module.
+The repository itself is a source code.

 ### Prerequisites
 - This component depends on @angular/core.